 \section{Penalization of the energy dissipation}

-To achieve an accurate and efficient numerical approximation for the solutions of nonlinear partial differential equations, it is essential to maintain the qualitative structures of the underlying system, such as mass conservation and energy dissipation.
+To achieve an accurate and efficient numerical approximation for the solutions of nonlinear PDEs, it is essential to maintain the qualitative structures of the underlying system, such as mass conservation and energy dissipation.
 Motivated by this, we propose a new methodology that focuses on preserving energy dissipation to predict the dynamics of the Allen-Cahn equation.
-By imposing the energy constraint \eqref{energy_law} as a new penalization term into the loss function \eqref{lossEq}, we aim to increase the performance of the std-PINN.